GilOliveira/schemadotorg/README.md

 - How do we handle sub-values (i.e. body.summary)?
   - Token field?

-- Should Drupal names and ids be stored in the database or dynamically generated?

 - Should the schema type be added to terms as field or property?

 - Should we prefix all schema field with schema_*?
 YES